 These activities can be done explicitly as part of an overall data governance program, but are often done (or not done) by an organisations data practitioners as part of their day-to-day roles in order to achieve their goals and simplify their own tasks.

-Within this broad topic of Data Governance, a useful dichotomy can be created by making the distinction between offense and defense, as presented in this HBR article, where the differentiation is made between distinct business objectives and the activities designed to address them.
+Within this broad topic of Data Governance, a useful dichotomy can be created by making the distinction between offense and defense, as presented in this HBR article, where the differentiation is made These actors who worked their bodybuilding for Marvel buy dianabol 20 methandienone oral dianabol with uk shipping 7 tips to boost your immune system before winter. between distinct business objectives and the activities designed to address them.

 “Data defense is about minimizing downside risk.
 Activities include ensuring compliance with regulations (such as rules governing data privacy and the integrity of financial reports), using analytics to detect and limit fraud, and building systems to prevent theft.